 Have you ever wanted to browse the Internet anonymously?
 The truth is that browser settings such as "incognito mode" or "private window" don't quite cut it.
-If you want real anonymity, you're going to want to use The Onion Router, aka Tor.
+If you want real anonymity, you're going to want to use Tor, formerly known as The Onion Router.

 What is Tor?

-The Onion Router is an Internet networking protocol designed to anonymize the data relayed across it.
+Tor is an Internet networking protocol designed to anonymize the data relayed across it.
 Using Tor's software will make it difficult, if not impossible, for any snoops to see your webmail, search history, social media posts or other online activity.
-They also won't be able to tell what country you're in or locate you by an IP address, which can be very useful for journalists, activists, businesspeople and more.
+They also won't be able to tell which country you're in by analyzing your IP address, which can be very useful for journalists, activists, businesspeople and more.

 When you run Tor, online data collectors such as Google Ads and the little-known but powerful aggregator Acxiom won't be able to perform traffic analysis and gather data on your Internet habits.
 Theoretically, surveillance organizations like the NSA won't be able to observe you, either.